Wednesday, September 16, 2020

 Whoo boy, that's Maine.

-I live in Maine, if you call that living, and I'm here to testify that Maine is just like that.
-Why, the lighthouses are thick on the ground, I tell you what.
-We were thinking of just stringing the telephone wires from them instead of using those dang poles, but we got so many trees we decided to go the redundant route.
+I live in Maine, if you call that living, and I'm here to testify that Maine is just like you see in the video.
+Why, lighthouses are thick on the ground, I tell you what.
+We were thinking of just stringing the telephone wires from one to the next instead of using those dang poles, but we got so many trees we decided to go the redundant route.
 Maine's a redundant place.
 We got two of everything.
 We don't have three of anything, though.

 The entire state is oceanside, just like in the video.
-There are rumors of some vast, undiscovered bogs or swamps or mountains or something out west, but no one would ever go there.
-LL Bean is in Freeport, and you're not allowed to be in Maine more than an hour's drive from there.
+There are rumors of some vast, undiscovered bogs or swamps or mountains or something out west, but no one would ever go there and find out.
+LL Bean is in Freeport, hard by the Atlantic, and you're not allowed to be in Maine more than an hour's drive from there.
 If we had police, they'd check.
 Bean's used to have catalogs filled with shotguns and fishing poles, but now they only sell banana hammock bathing suits for Canadians that go to Old Orchard Beach and think it's the Riviera, and button-down men's shirts for ladies to wear.

-Maine has various slogans.
-They used to call it Vacationland, but Mainers couldn't help themselves, and got to reading the Vacationland road signs while driving to work in the office park in Westbrook, and forgot the signs were for people "From Away" -- the charming soubriquet Mainers use when they want to call someone a Masshole, but the guy hasn't paid his bill yet.
+The State of Maine has various slogans.
+They used to call it Vacationland, but Mainers couldn't help themselves, and got to reading the Vacationland billboards while driving to work in the office park in Westbrook, and forgot the signs were for people "From away."
+That's the charming soubriquet Mainers use when they want to call someone a Masshole, but the guy hasn't paid his bill yet.
 Anyway, everyone in Maine went to Disneyworld at the same time, on the same bus, and there was no one left in Maine to direct the tourists from Massachusetts to the best places to icefish in June, or where to find all the huggable bull mooses in rutting season, or how to properly approach a black bear cub.
 Note: Always get between Mama bear and Baby bear.
 They love that.

 "Maine: The Way Life Should Be," was another one.
 It was less of an overt threat than New Hampshire's motto, it's true, but it left too much room for rumination on its meaning.
 I haven't been to New Hampshire in a while, but if memory serves, their slogan is "Live Free, Or Else," or something to that effect.
 Maine's sounds friendlier, but its ambiguity rankles some.
 It's never wise to get the tourists thinking.
 It smacked a bit of "Your life is bad, and you should feel bad, and we're here to tell you so."